bhstark2/latency/report.md

 used, all the packets that are not lost also need to have their time to be played out, so they can be played with the correct timing for the packets that were retransmitted.
-The key thing to note here is that a 10 ms increase in network latency can cause a 30 ms increase in “microphone to speaker” delay.
+The key thing to note here is that a 10 ms increase in network latency can cause a 30 ms increase in “glass to glass” delay.

 ### Quality of Experience

-For Internet voice and video conferencing and calling systems, the network latency is the major factor causing large “camera to screen” delay and “microphone to speaker” delay.
+For Internet voice and video conferencing and calling systems, the network latency is often the major factor causing large “glass to glass” delay.
 The network latency contributes to the delay, but other aspects of the network also contribute.
 Packet loss rates and the grouping of packet loss have a large impact on the overall delay.
 The delay has a huge impact on how well people can